-- The single storey projection will be set 4.78m from the shared boundary with No 4.
-The original set back of the single storey projection was 3.5m from the shared boundary with No 4, thus there has been an increase in the set back of the single storey projection from No 4 by 1.28m.

-- The single storey projection nearest to the shared boundary with No 4, has been set in 1.2m from the edge of the eastern elevation of the dwelling. - The lower ground floor terrace nearest to the shared boundary with No 4, has been set in 1.2m from the edge of the eastern elevation of the dwelling. - The balcony above the single storey projection has been set in 3.24m from the edge of the single storey projection.
-The edge of the balcony will be set 4.3m from the shared boundary with No 4.
-The original plans show the distance from the edge of the balcony to the shared boundary with No 4 was 2m. - The balcony will also include a 2m high privacy screen that will slope down to 1m high over a distance of 1.8m the original plans show that the balcony had a parapet wall and no railings or screening. - The ridge of the gable nearest to No 4 has been set down 1m from the ridge of the central gable of the property.
-The width of the projecting gable has been reduced from 11.7m to 8.9m and the gable has been set off the eastern elevation facing No 4.
+- The single storey projection will be set back a minimum of 2.3m from the shared boundary with No 4.
+The original set back of the single storey projection was 1m from the shared boundary with No 4, thus there has been an increase in the set back of the single storey projection from No 4 by 1.3m. - The single storey projection nearest to the shared boundary with No 4, has been set in 700mm from the edge of the eastern elevation of the dwelling. - The lower ground floor terrace nearest to the shared boundary with No 4, has been set in 700mm from the edge of the eastern elevation of the dwelling. - The balcony above the single storey projection has been set in 1.6m from the edge of the single storey projection.
+The edge of the balcony will be set back between 4.0m and 4.5m from the shared boundary with No 4.
+The original plans show the distance from the edge of the balcony to the shared boundary with No 4 was previously a minimum of 2m. - The balcony will also include a 2m high privacy screen that will slope down to 1.1m high.
+The original plans show that the balcony had a parapet wall and no railings or screening. - The ridge of the gable nearest to No 4 has been set down 0.4m below the main East-West ridge of the property.
+The width of the projecting gable has been reduced from 5.8m to 4.4m and the gable has been set off the eastern elevation facing No 4.
 The roof line from the edge of the elevation consists of sloping roof and then the gable.
-The original plans consisted of gable that formed the eastern elevation. - The glazing within the apex of this gable has been reduced from 4 windows to 1 window. - The rear Juliette balcony serving the second floor of the nearest gable to No 49 has been removed. - The proposed material palette has been amended from red stock brick to the ground floor section of the building and natural slate tiles to ashlar stone and double camber clay tiles. - The driveway will consist of Geoweb tree protection is proposed underneath the driveway adjacent to Trees 15 and 16. - New low boundary separating the buffer of trees includes steel posts with timber infill rather than a low brick wall, and the ground levels around the trees will be maintained as existing.
+The original plans consisted of gable that formed the eastern elevation with a North-South ridge 1.3m higher than the main East-West ridge - The glazing within the apex of this gable has been reduced from 4 windows to 1 window. - The rear Juliette balcony serving the second floor of the nearest gable to No 49 has been removed. - The proposed material palette has been amended for the ground floor section at the rear of the building, from red stock brick to coursed split-faced stone.
+Pitched roofs have been amended from natural slate tiles to double camber red clay tiles. - Geoweb tree protection is proposed underneath the driveway adjacent to Trees 15 and 16. - New low boundary separating the buffer of trees includes steel posts with timber infill rather than a low brick wall, and the ground levels around the trees will be maintained as existing.